 https://maps.app.goo.gl/JdAL8HfdJi5eBZQNA

-Formerly known at the Student Union, but commonly referred to as The Union when it opened in 1967, its South Terrace was the site of a concert by Mudcrutch (with future Heartbreakers Tom Petty and Mike Campbell) the afternoon of Feb.
-27, 1971.
+Formerly known at the Student Union, but commonly referred to as The Union when it opened in 1967, inside this building was the site of many concerts by many local bands, including those in 1970 and 1971 concerts by RGF (which included future Heartbreaker Ron Blair).

-The Union also was the site of 1970 and 1971 concerts by RGF (which included future Heartbreaker Ron Blair).
+Indoors, in 1970 and 1971, were held concerts by RGF (which included future Heartbreaker Ron Blair).

 1765 Stadium Rd, Gainesville, FL 32608